Slots of Vegas Expert Consensus

 I don’t appreciate the lack of transparency brought by a broken terms and conditions page.
 I hope that by bringing it up to live chat that the site fix it sooner than later, because that was a major red flag for me.

 The games library is small compared to other gambling websites, but with over 200 slots there’s likely something for everyone.
-Unfortunately the table games have a high $5 minimum and there’s no specialty games or live dealer section.
+Unfortunately the table games have a high $5 minimum that isn’t friendly to new players, and there’s no specialty games or live dealer sections either.
 While Slots of Vegas is a perfectly competent casino, it may only appeal to hardcore slots fans.

 More Sites Like Slots of Vegas